BabylonJS/OldDocumentationSite/content/How_To/mesh/Gizmo.md

 ## Setup

 Gizmo's are displayed by a [UtilityLayerRenderer](/How_To/UtilityLayerRenderer) to not disrupt the existing scene state.
+If not specified, the default utility layer will be used.
 ```
 var utilLayer = new BABYLON.UtilityLayerRenderer(scene);
-var gizmo = new BABYLON.AxisDragGizmo(utilLayer, new BABYLON.Vector3(1,0,0), BABYLON.Color3.FromHexString("#00b894"));
+var gizmo = new BABYLON.AxisDragGizmo(new BABYLON.Vector3(1,0,0), BABYLON.Color3.FromHexString("#00b894"), utilLayer);
 ```
 When created, the gizmo will not be attached to a mesh and will not be visible so the gizmo can be attached to a mesh to become active.
 Setting this to null will disable/hide the gizmo once again.
 ```